redwoodjs/redwood/packages/cli/src/commands/generate/README.md

   `builder`: A function that describes the arguments for the command.
   `handler`: The function that's invoked by the command.

-A typicall generator writes files.
+A typical generator writes files.

 ## Templates